ortexx/winston-transport-sequelize/README.md

 const options = {
   sequelize: sequelize, // required
-  tableName: 'WinstonLog', // this is defaultName
+  tableName: 'WinstonLog', // this is default name
   fields: { meta: Sequelize.JSONB }, // you can merge model fields
   modelOptions: { timestamps: false }, // you can merge model options
   //... other winston transport options